SoloTech01/PhoneX/README.md

 - added more countries to the phone number generator (France and Italy)

-- improved phone number generator range
+- improved phone number generator scope

 **HOW TO UPDATE**